eschutz/libbarcode/README.md

 A small barcode scanning and generation C library with Java bindings.

 ## Roadmap
+- Support Code 128 (ASCII only)
-- Barcode generation from a 12-digit number (string)
+- Barcode generation from a 20-digit number (string)
 - Generating a vector representation of a barcode
-- 12-digit number generation from a barcode
+- 20-digit number generation from a barcode